IBM/aspera-cli/docs/README.md

 On Unix-like environments, this is typically a POSIX-like shell (`bash`, `zsh`, `ksh`, `sh`).
 A c-shell (`csh`, `tcsh`) or other shell can also be used.
-In this environment the shell parses the command line, possibly replacing variables, and so on See [bash shell operation](https://www.gnu.org/software/bash/manual/bash.html#Shell-Operation).
+In this environment, the shell parses the command line, possibly replacing variables, and so on.
+See [bash shell operation](https://www.gnu.org/software/bash/manual/bash.html#Shell-Operation).
 The shell builds the list of arguments and then `fork`/`exec` Ruby with that list.
-Ruby receives a list command line arguments from shell and gives it to `ascli`.
+Ruby receives the list of command line arguments from the shell and gives it to `ascli`.
 Special character handling (quotes, spaces, env vars, ...) is handled by the shell for any command executed.

 #### Shell parsing for Windows